Panthers sign Sam Bennett to 4-year deal; Sam Reinhart next?

 Given the price the Panthers paid — goalie prospect Devon Levi and a 2022 first-round pick — and Reinhart’s production, it could be a deal more lucrative than Bennett’s.
 Reinhart is a five-time 20-goal scorer on a team that never made the playoffs, so the opportunity to be part of a stronger lineup could pay dividends.

-In other moves around the NHL, the St. Louis Blues re-signed Aussie Nathan Walker and Jake Virtanen cleared unconditional waivers, putting him one step closer to being bought out by the Vancouver Canucks.
+In other moves around the NHL, New Jersey acquired defenseman Christian Jaros from San Jose for forward Nick Merkley, Philadelphia re-signed big defenseman Sam Morin, St. Louis re-upped Aussie Nathan Walker and Jake Virtanen cleared unconditional waivers, putting him one step closer to being bought out by Vancouver.

+The Devils signed Jaros to a two-way contract worth $800,000 in the NHL and $275,000 in the American Hockey League next season.
+Merkley is a restricted free agent with arbitration rights.

+Morin, 26, got a $750,000, one-year contract from the Flyers.
+The 2013 first-round pick has been dogged by injuries throughout his career but is valuable depth on defense for Philadelphia.

-Walker got a two-year deal worth $750,000 annually when he’s in the NHL.
+Walker signed a two-year, two-way deal worth $750,000 annually when he’s in the NHL.
 Virtanen becomes a free agent just shy of his 25th birthday looking for a fresh start after recording just five points in 38 games last season.

 A report from Daily Faceoff surfaced that Vegas was close to re-signing defenseman Alec Martinez, who played through a broken foot in the playoffs, to a three-year deal worth $15 million or more.
 Martinez, who turned 34 on Monday, is a two-time Stanley Cup winner with Los Angeles and scored the overtime goal to clinch the Kings’ second championship in 2014.